ZJUVAI/Newclid/docs/manual/default_files/rules.rst

      - Description
    * - |r02|
      - :math:`\angle (AB \times PQ)=\angle (CD \times PQ)\implies AB \parallel CD`
-     - If two lines AB and CD define the same angle with respect to a fixed transverse line PQ, they are parallel.
+     - If two lines AB and CD define the same angle with respect to a fixed transverse line PQ, they are parallel. **This rule is not in the final rules.txt file because it is covered by AR.**

 .. |r02| image:: ../../_static/images/rules/r02.png
     :width: 100%